PHARE : Parallel hybrid particle-in-cell code with patch-based adaptive mesh refinement: Software details

-Most of the \PHARE{} code base is written in C++.
-The high level user input/output interface is written in Python.
-The code is developed in an open source fashion\footnote{https://github.com/PHAREHUB/PHARE}.
-The management of adaptive mesh refinement instrinsic details is handle by the massively parallel library SAMRAI \cite{gunney16}.
-SAMRAI performs operations related to the definition of the position and geometry of the patches, through an tile clustering algorithm.
-It also partitions the patches among the different MPI processes, here the so-called cascade partitioner, also provided by SAMRAI.
 SAMRAI manipulates abstractions of the data defined on the patches, its transfers and copies, and the determination of geometrical overlaps between patches of the same level or of different ones.
 Concrete implementation of these data, transfers and geometrical operations are developed in \PHARE{} and follow the concepts explained in above sections.
 The code is written in such a way that components solving the hybrid equations and those transferring information to the borders of refinement levels, and coarsening data to the next coarser level, are hidden behind abstractions.
 In this way, despite that here only hybrid PIC equations and data transfers are implemented, the code architecture is already made to support other possible implementations.
 Future work will in particular focus on implementing a fluid hybrid model, operating on the coarsest levels of the patch hierarchy.
 The SAMRAI library has already been used in such a multi-formalism simulations \cite{2002APS..DFD.KA002W}.
 In this way, \PHARE{} could model large fluid domains in which hybrid PIC patches of incrementally fine resolution are created dynamically over critical regions.